ApexFarm/WELLogger/README.md

 #### 1. Ant Migration Tool

 This is the most common way if you are not familiar with `sfdx-cli`.
-Upload all source codes under directory `dist` by any tool/IDE supporting the file structure understandable by [Ant Migration Tool](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/meta_development.htm).
+Upload all source codes under directory `dist\logger` or `dist\terminal` by any tool/IDE supporting the file structure understandable by [Ant Migration Tool](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/meta_development.htm).
 Here are steps for how to upload them via workbench:

 1. Download the source code
-2. Zip the `dist` folder
+2. Zip the `dist\logger` or `dist\terminal` folder
 3. Login into [workbench](https://workbench.developerforce.com)
 4. Choose `migration -> Deploy` to upload the zip file

 #### 2. SFDX-CLI or VS Code

-If you are familiar with `sfdx-cli`, you can upload all source codes under directory `src` to your organization via sfdx-cli or VS Code.
+If you are familiar with `sfdx-cli`, you can upload all source codes under directory `src\logger` or `src\terminal` to your organization via sfdx-cli or VS Code.
 The library is developed under VS Code [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) extension.

 1. Download the source code
 2. Open VS Code with sfdx-cli right configured
 3. Issue command `SFDX: Authorize an Org` for your organization
-4. Right click the directory `src` and issue command `SFDX: Deploy Source to Org`
+4. Right click the directory `src\logger` or `src\terminal` and issue command `SFDX: Deploy Source to Org`

+#### 3. LWC Terminal

+Ideally in App Builder create a single colum layout.
+Embed the WELLogViewer component and choose a height, you will be good to go.

 ## Usage